notauthorisedxd/notauthorisedxd/README.md

-## Hi there 👋

-- 🌱 I’m currently learning Rust
-- 👯 I’m looking for frontend work
+## I make malware fuckers.
+You can get t0kens, webhooks or ips from Pysilon and other malware.
-- 💬 Ask me about CSS
+- 💬 Ask me about reverse engineering
-- 📫 How to reach me: notnotnotauthorised (discord)
+- 📫 How to reach me: notauthorisedxdxd (discord) for malware submission or questions.